-Waters Breaking – What Happens When Your Waters Break
+Waters Breaking – What To Do

-- Having no control over the flow
+- Having no control over the flow of fluid

 - A panty liner is inadequate to absorb the fluid

-- It doesn’t smell like urine
+- The fluid is odourless and doesn’t smell like urine.

-Waters Breaking and Infection
+Waters Breaking And Infection

 Speeding Up / Inducing Labour By AROM (Artificial Rupture Of Membranes)